 So an amazing story of reunification started, when the people of Mokpangumba asked if their Cuban brothers and sisters would be together with them once again.
 In their minds the Cubans still belonged with them and to their village, and they always would.
 The Cubans are still their people, no matter how much time has passed.

 This is my humble attempt to tell this astonishing story of survival and unbreakable family ties.
 How a group of people in Cuba managed to keep their roots and traditions alive through decades of brutal enslavement, independence wars, and after the denying of all religions after the Cuban Revolution.
 How in Sierra Leone, despite centuries of slavery, colonialism and civil war, their family never let go of the hope that one day they would be reunited with their kidnapped brothers and sisters’ descendants.
-This is the story of a family that, no matter how much time has passed and many tragedies they have suffered, finally met once again to decide how they might best honour the past by moving forward, united.
+This is the story of a family that, no matter how much time has passed and many tragedies they have suffered, finally met once again.

 For more info please visit theyarewe.com